Tanmaya13/Poll-App/README.md

 - track results

 ## Apps
-1. Users
+1. Users:
-This app provides functionalities of user login and registration.
+This app provides functionalities of user login, logout and registration.
-2. Poll
+2. Poll:
 It manages all functionalities like creating polls, voting, viewing profile and results.

 ## Home Page